 After breakfast you’ll be joined b a local guide for the short trip to the fascinating archaeological site of Pompeii, situated on the lower slopes of the still active volcano Vesuvius.
 On August 23, 79 AD, the eruption of Vesuvius buried the city of 20,000 inhabitants and entombed their culture for nearly 2000 years.
 Here, like nowhere else in the world, it's possible to see how the people of ancient times lived their daily lives.
 We will have our own private guide while exploring Pompeii, and if time permits we can wander the huge town on our own as we try to imagine what life was like 20 centuries ago.

 After the magic of Pompeii, we’ll have an unforgettable excursion to one of the most iconic and exciting sites in Italy…Mount Vesuvius!
-Vesuvio, (as the Italians call it), dominates the landscape here, and you’ll explore it using a 4X4 vehicle to reach the higher altitude slopes, then on foot to arrive at the crater.
+Vesuvio, (as the Italians call it), dominates the landscape here, and you’ll explore it's fascinating landscape on foot.
 Be prepared for a steep climb, but the views are worth it.

 Your day is not over just yet, but it is time to relax a bit.
 We’ll make our way to a local winery and have some time to explore the vineyards and have a tasting of 3 type of wines, along with a light lunch.